cjy-2001/song-recommender/README.md

 ## Outlook

-The Music Recommendation System has shown promising results, but there are several areas for improvement and further exploration:
+The Song Recommender has shown promising results, but there are several areas for improvement and further exploration:

 1. Handling Duplicate Song Names:
 The algorithm may sometimes recommend the same song multiple times due to the presence of duplicate song entries in the database with different release years.
 While this indicates that the algorithm is functioning correctly, it can be enhanced to handle such duplicates more effectively.